brylevkirill/notes/Knowledge Representation and Reasoning.md

 [recent interesting papers](https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#reasoning)

+#### Ture, Jojic - ["No Need to Pay Attention: Simple Recurrent Neural Networks Work! (for Answering "Simple" Questions)"](http://arxiv.org/abs/1606.05029)  (relation classification)
+>	"First-order factoid question answering assumes that the question can be answered by a single fact in a knowledge base (KB).
+While this does not seem like a challenging task, many recent attempts that apply either complex linguistic reasoning or deep neural networks achieve 65%-76% accuracy on benchmark sets.
+Our approach formulates the task as two machine learning problems: detecting the entities in the question, and classifying the question as one of the relation types in the KB.
+We train a recurrent neural network to solve each problem.
+On the SimpleQuestions dataset, our approach yields substantial improvements over previously published results --- even neural networks based on much more complex architectures.
+The simplicity of our approach also has practical advantages, such as efficiency and modularity, that are valuable especially in an industry setting.
+In fact, we present a preliminary analysis of the performance of our model on real queries from Comcast's X1 entertainment platform with millions of users every day."

 #### Bordes, Chopra, Weston - ["Question Answering with Subgraph Embeddings"](http://emnlp2014.org/papers/pdf/EMNLP2014067.pdf)  (entity embedding)
 >	"This paper presents a system which learns to answer questions on a broad range of topics from a knowledge base using few hand-crafted features.
 Our model learns low-dimensional embeddings of words and knowledge base constituents; these representations are used to score natural language questions against candidate answers.
 Training our system using pairs of questions and structured representations of their answers, and pairs of question paraphrases, yields competitive results on a recent benchmark of the literature."